Lithos-Labs/everest-phone/documentation/research/Preliminary Research.md

 Many people have already had the same idea before, with most of them being stuck at the planning section.
 This is a list to showcase how necessary is an opensource consumer-first phone in the current market.

 People who had their own ideas:
 - [A Smartphone Designed to Help You Disconnect](https://www.reddit.com/r/dumbphones/comments/18r84gu/a_smartphone_designed_to_help_you_disconnect/): This one actually turned into a full fledged commercial phone under the branding of [minimalcompany.com](https://minimalcompany.com/).
 It features a e-ink display with a qwerty keyboard and it runs Android 14.
 Shockingly it managed to raise more than 750k USD.
-It just recently started shipping it's units, although most people aren't getting their products... [^1] I hope it won't be a scam.
+It just recently started shipping it's units, although most people aren't getting their products... [^minimal] I hope it won't be a scam.
+(Referenced in [[#Minimal]])
 - [Calling All Makers: Let's Build an Open Source E-Ink Dumb Phone!](https://www.reddit.com/r/maker/comments/1e3tp41/calling_all_makers_lets_build_an_open_source_eink/): This is an interesting one and it even has a small but dead Discord server.
 It's most interesting channel is the \#resources where some other similar phones and projects are listed.
 - [Hello!
 I'm making an open-source dumbphone, what should the final design look like?](https://www.reddit.com/r/dumbphones/comments/nfui5x/hello_im_making_an_opensource_dumbphone_what/): Also, some interesting ideas are mentioned about the specs of the phone. "u/jhonny-stene" had this idea for a while.